Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Wrap shared words in a `ModuleWords` newtype and surface `words_handle` for reuse to keep raw slices out of downstream APIs.
 - [x] Add structural validation for decoration targets: member decorations must target structs and decoration groups must be declared before use.
 Classified `OpDecorationGroup`/`OpGroupDecorate` in the layout pass to keep logical ordering enforced.
 - [x] Broaden structural checks: enforce unique extensions, ensure all decoration targets exist, and validate group/member decorations reference declared ids.
 CLI validation now uses `ModuleWords` to avoid extra copies while feeding the validator.
+- [x] Track missing decoration targets explicitly (including group decorations) with typed errors so invalid ids are caught even when the assembler accepts the binary input.
 - [ ] Add broader structural checks for logical layout ordering (capabilities/extensions/debug/annotations) before enabling the validator over the FFI/CLI.
 - [x] Expose the Rust validator through the FFI and `spirv-val` CLI; feature-gate or deepen coverage as parity improves.